awsdocs/amazon-s3-userguide/doc_source/grant-destinations-permissions-to-s3.md

 }
 ```

-For more information about AWS KMS key policies, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about AWS KMS key policies, see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 For more information about using server\-side encryption with AWS KMS for Amazon SQS and Amazon SNS, see the following:
-+ [Configuring AWS KMS Permissions for Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html) in the *Amazon Simple Notification Service Developer Guide*\.
++ [Key management](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html) in the *Amazon Simple Notification Service Developer Guide*\.
-+ [Configuring AWS KMS Permissions for Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html) in the *Amazon Simple Queue Service Developer Guide*\.
++ [Key management](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html) in the *Amazon Simple Queue Service Developer Guide*\.
 + [Encrypting messages published to Amazon SNS with AWS KMS](http://aws.amazon.com/blogs/compute/encrypting-messages-published-to-amazon-sns-with-aws-kms/) in the *AWS Compute Blog*\.